You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 Show Full Size |

-Some parameters have a
+Some parameters show a

 wrench icon.